helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

    ```
 ## <a name="uninstall"></a>Uninstall the Intel® Distribution of OpenVINO™ Toolkit

-To uninstall, follow the steps on the [Uninstalling page](uninstalling_openvino.md).
+To uninstall the toolkit, follow the steps on the [Uninstalling page](uninstalling_openvino.md).

 ## Additional Resources